 Marjaavaan Song Ek Toh Kum Zindagani: Nora Fatehi Sets The Dance Floor On Fire Once Again!

-Nora Fatehi's amazing dance moves in chartbusters including Dilbar (Satyameva Jayate) and Saki Saki (Batla House) among others has made her a household name in a short span of time.
+Nora Fatehi's amazing dance moves in chartbusters including Dilbar (Satyameva Jayate) and Saki Saki (Batla House) among others have made her a household name in a short span of time.
 Now, she's back again in a sizzling form in 'Ek Toh Kum Zindagani' song from Sidharth Malhotra-Tara Sutaria starrer 'Marjaavaan'.

-The peppy song is a recreated version of yesteryear classic 'Pyaar Do Pyaar Lo' from 'Jaanbaaz' .
+The peppy song is a recreated version of yesteryear classic 'Pyaar Do Pyaar Lo' from 'Jaanbaaz'.
 Like always, Nora once again sets the dance floor on fire with her sizzling hot dance moves.
 With vocals by Neha Kakkar and Yash Narvekar and Tanishk Bagchi, this latest song from 'Marjaavaan' will make you get groovy all the way.

 Check out the song here.